gleber/ledger-parsita/memory-bank/activeContext.md

 - How to best represent the parsed hledger data structure in Python.
 - Design of the filtering API.
+- Implementation details of the in-memory caching for source position lookups.

 ## Important Patterns and Preferences

 - Adhere to Python best practices and maintainable code.
 - Prioritize accurate parsing and robust error handling.
+- Utilize the implemented caching mechanism for efficient source position lookups.

 ## Learnings and Project Insights

 - The project involves parsing a domain-specific language (hledger journal format).
 - The parsing process will require careful handling of various transaction and posting types.
 - Successfully refactored existing `unittest` tests to `pytest` style, improving test readability and maintainability.
+- Gained experience in implementing and integrating in-memory caching for performance optimization.
+- Encountered and resolved issues related to file path handling and import mechanisms during development.